| Title: | Input/Output 'SomaScan' Data |

 Does not import any external packages, modify the environment, or change

 the object (other than the desired column).
-When using col2rn()
+When using col2rn(), if

 explicit row names exist, they are overwritten with a warning. add_rowid()